voicevox-playground-tui

 - Download and install VOICEVOX

-- Start the VOICEVOX engine (an HTTP server will launch on port 50021)
+- Start the VOICEVOX engine (this will launch an HTTP server on port 50021).

 <your VOICEVOX directory>/vv-engine/run